-The Conceptual Framework sets forth a shared vision for all the programs included in our unit: the teacher education program, educational leadership, counseling, and school psychology.
-We believe that teaching, educational leadership, counseling, and school psychology are intellectual efforts; this provides the direction for our programs, courses, candidate performance, scholarship, service, and unit accountability.
+The Conceptual Framework sets forth a shared vision for all the programs included in our unit: the teacher education program, educational leadership, counseling, and School Psychology (Not accepting students into this program at this time).
+We believe that teaching, educational leadership, counseling, and School Psychology (Not accepting students into this program at this time) are intellectual efforts; this provides the direction for our programs, courses, candidate performance, scholarship, service, and unit accountability.
 We seek to prepare professionals who value different ways of knowing and appreciate the diversities among learners.
 These ideas are based on our understanding of the multifaceted nature of knowledge.
 The five major philosophic tenants that support our conceptual framework include:

 1. Diversity—Recognize, accept, value, and promote diverse ideas, languages, and cultures.

 2. Quality—Stress quality programs aligned with professional, state, and national standards